target/strelka/docs/README.md

     ```

 ### Server Install
-Strelka's core server components are written in Go and Python3.6 and are run from containers.
+Strelka's core server components are written in Go and Python 3.9+ and are run from containers.
 The simplest way to run them is to use docker-compose -- see `build/docker-compose.yaml` for a sample configuration.

 #### Docker
 1. Clone this repository